Sandy Hook Pilots: Local profession

 The sailor on the great Seal of New York City holds in his hand the traditional tool of the pilot; the lead.
 This is a testament to the importance of the craft to early New Yorkers.
 Over the seventeenth century as populations increased, pilotage became a more local profession.
 The need for local knowledge of tides, currents, shoals, and navigational hazards prompted this change.
 On March 9, 1694 legislation passed by the Colony of New York appointed the first local mariners as Sandy Hook pilots.

 Board of Wardens

 Throughout the colonial period pilotage continued to develop.
 In 1718 competition began to be recognized as a problem; legislation was enacted to punish those who would pose as a pilot by fines or seizure of property.
 By 1763 the Board of Wardens was created to regulate and license pilots and to strengthen compulsory pilotage established by early acts.
 When the first American president, George Washington, arrived in Elizabeth, New Jersey he boarded a stately ceremonial barge rowed by thirteen pilots in white uniforms to the Battery for his inauguration.

 Pilotage law

+In 1784 the New York legislature recognized and strengthened state pilotage law.
+Under this legislation Zachary Rusler became the first New York State-licensed Sandy Hook Pilot.
+His license was signed by Governor George Clinton.